 The age of most of our congregation today is between 50 and 95.
 We have made a commitment to our growth – both in numbers and through our efforts to share the Good News.
 Thanks be to God, as we are witnessing that commitment becoming a reality.

 Whether you are a visitor or you are seeking a permanent church family, do come worship with us.
 We will be delighted to see you.
-Join with us for coffee and goodies following the service, and, if you can, for a Bible study that begins about 10.
+Join with us for coffee and goodies following the service.

 We welcome you to join us in our walk of faith.